-UFC 206 quickly became one of the more unimpressive fight cards of 2016 with a number of fights being cancelled just before the event.
-However, following fight night, that quickly changed in the minds of many, and is now looked at what could be the fight card of the year.
+UFC 206 quickly became one of the more unimpressive fight cards of 2016 with a number of fights being canceled just before the event.
+However, following fight night, that quickly changed in the minds of many and is now looked at what could be the fight card of the year.

-Cub Swanson and Do-hoo Choi, who faught just before the co-main event, were expected to put on a good show following prior performances, and they delivered much, much more.
+Cub Swanson and Do-hoo Choi, who fought just before the co-main event, were expected to put on a good show following previous performances, and they delivered much, much more.

-Like most fights that go the distance, the 1st round is used to feel out your opponent and adapt to their movement, which both Swanson and Choi did, just at a much faster pace.
-Within the 2nd and 3rd, both gave literally everything they had left, and we’re still left mind boggled as to how neither of these two warriors went and stayed down.
-If it wasn’t Swanson taking combo after combo, it was Choi battling to keep upright after a number of technical and unorthadox strikes.
+Like most fights that go the distance, the first round was used to feel out each other and adapt to their movement, which both Swanson and Choi did, just at a much faster pace.
+Within the second and third, both gave literally everything they had, and we’re still left mind boggled as to how neither of these two warriors went and stayed down.
+If it wasn’t Swanson taking combo after combo, it was Choi battling to keep upright after a number of technical and unorthodox strikes.

 Robbie Lawler vs. Carlos Condit – UFC 195

 Nate Diaz vs. Conor McGregor II – UFC 202

 TJ Dillashaw vs. Dominick Cruz – UFC Fight Night 81

 Want to share your opinion?
 Why not write for us?